Security Practice for iOS

 Password Manager such as 1Password allows the user to store passwords and sensitive data and sync them across the team.

-Using Password Manager command-line tool (CLI) let the developer invent a Continous Integration/Development (CI/CD) flow with an extra layer of security.
+Using Password Manager command-line tool (CLI) let the developer invent a Continuous Integration/Development (CI/CD) flow with an extra layer of security.
 One example is syncing Fastlane with 1Password’s vault to keep CI credentials up to date.

 The short explanation for SSL Pinning’s importance is: SSL Pinning can prevent a hacker from eavesdropping or fabricating fake data in the application’s network.
 Such an attack is possible when a hacker fakes a certificate and tricks the application into believing that it is real.